 The IES and the IES collection in DOMS

-Interact2, is the integrated web-based learning environment at CSU.
+Interact2, is the integrated web-based learning environment at Charles Sturt University.
 Interact2 brings together a range of technologies that support learning, teaching and collaboration across the university.

 It will show you how to access, personal settings, browser support and accessibility.
 It will also help find your way around the site and show you how to use tools to communicate.
 If you’re looking for answers to your questions about using I2,